Danae Manika is a Professor of Marketing and Business Education at Brunel Business School, Brunel University London.

 Using an interdisciplinary approach, blending the lines between marketing, advertising and psychology her research aims to answer a fundamental marketing research question: How to diminish the knowledge-behaviour gap?
 Particularly, her research focuses on effective message construction for behaviour change.
 She takes an information processing approach, which identifies, classifies and examines cognitive (e.g., knowledge, confidence, trust, values) and affective (e.g., pride, fear, disgust) factors that influence individuals’/consumers’/employees’ decisions and choices after exposure to campaigns/messages/interventions, and translate knowledge acquisition to behaviour change/formation.

-Prof. Manika is currently serving as Associate Editor for Business & Society and the Journal of Marketing Management.
-She is also currently on the Editorial Review Boards of: Journal of Business Ethics, and Technological Forecasting & Social Change; and has served in the past and currently as a guest editor across journals (Journal of Business Research, European Journal of Marketing, Journal of Macromarketing, Journal of Marketing Management, Technological Forecasting and Social Change).
-Prof. Manika is also currently serving as Track 1 Chair for the 2021 Transformative Consumer Research conference (USA).
+Prof. Manika is currently serving as Associate Editor (AE) for Business & Society and the Journal of Current Issues and Research in Advertising, while in the past she was AE for the Journal of Marketing Management (2017-21).
+She is also currently on the Editorial Review Boards of: Journal of Business Ethics, and Technological Forecasting & Social Change; and has served in the past and currently as a guest editor across journals (Journal of Business Ethics, Journal of Business Research, European Journal of Marketing, Journal of Macromarketing, Journal of Marketing Management, Technological Forecasting and Social Change).
+Prof. Manika also served as Track 1 Chair for the 2021 Transformative Consumer Research conference (USA).

-She often engages in research projects that require collaborations with other disciplines such as medicine, engineering and geography; and her research has been supported by £179,000+ of external funding by CRUK, EPSRC/Innovate UK, RED, and Arrow/ERDF, amongst other funding bodies.
-She also strongly believes in the interplay and interdependence of academia, government, business and society and hence she is often involved in various consultancies (e.g., Royal Borough of Kensington and Chelsea Council, Harrow Council, Centre for Health Communications Research & Excellence, Global Action Plan, Texas Comprehensive Cancer Control Coalition), in line with her research (i.e., effective message construction for behaviour change) with the aim of linking theory and practice, which have led to the development of real-world research impact.
+She often engages in research projects that require collaborations with other disciplines such as medicine, engineering and geography; and her research has been supported by £284,000+ of funding (e.g., CRUK, EPSRC/Innovate UK, RED, and Arrow/ERDF).
+She also strongly believes in the interplay and interdependence of academia, government, business and society and hence she is often involved in various consultancies (e.g., Royal Borough of Kensington and Chelsea Council, Harrow Council, Global Action Plan, Texas Comprehensive Cancer Control Coalition), in line with her research (i.e., effective message construction for behaviour change) with the aim of linking theory and practice, which have led to the development of real-world research impact.

 Prof. Manika is currently Visiting Professor of Marketing at Newcastle University Business School, Newcastle University and at the School of Business and Management at Queen Mary University of London.
 She previously held a Visiting Research Scholar position at the Centre of Risk Management and Insurance Research at McCombs Business School, University of Texas at Austin, TX, USA.